 As a teacher resident in Project REACh, you’ll take rigorous coursework that enables you to complete your M.Ed. online in just 14 months.
 After the 14-month residency and completing all certification requirements, you must commit to teaching within an identified high-need school district for a total of 3 years (preferably, at the same school where you completed your residency).
 With the support of Project REACh leadership, you’ll be able to combine your content area knowledge and pedagogy skills in a position where you’ll make an immediate impact.

 Reduce Achievement Gaps for K–12 Students

-Based on an analysis of the compiled data, Project REACh identified three counties in Alabama that exhibit an urgent need for larger numbers of highly qualified teachers:
+Based on an analysis of the compiled data, Project REACh identified four counties in Alabama that exhibit an urgent need for larger numbers of highly qualified teachers: